-I am an interdisciplinary researcher based in the LANDteam at the University of Edinburgh, studying woodland degradation and fire socioecology in rural Tanzania.
+I am an interdisciplinary PhD student based in the LANDteam at the University of Edinburgh, studying woodland degradation and fire socioecology in rural Tanzania.
 The ecosystems I work in directly support local livelihoods as well as being globally-important carbon stores and sources of biodiversity.
 I use social and natural science methods to study causes of degradation and their impacts on ecosystem services to inform effective and equitable conservation.
 As a National Geographic Explorer, I am currently working on my project “Degradation dynamics and impacts on large trees in the socioecological woodlands of Tanzania.”

 If you have any questions or would like to connect, I’d love to hear from you!